@required @sensitive @type=string(startsWith=sk-)

 # @optional

-Sets whether the item should be considered sensitive - meaning it must be protected from leaking.
+Sets whether the item should be considered sensitive - meaning it cannot be exposed to the public.
 The value will be always be redacted in CLI output, and client integrations can take further action to prevent leaks.

 Default behavior for all items can be set using the @defaultSensitive root decorator